LucaPaterlini/St_LucaPaterlini/README.md

 each item.
 I've assumed that the access controll was not part of this task.
-I've stored the value using a integer an representing the value in pennyes to not create errors due to the nature of the representation of the floating point.
+I've stored the value using a integer an representing the value in pennies to not create errors due to the nature of the representation of the floating point.
 I've developed this task using echo framework and gogland as IDE